jessesquires/JSQMessagesViewController/FAQ.md

 #### *Need customize your collection view cells?*

-There are 2 approaches to this.
-Which one you choose depends on your needs.
+There are 2 approaches to this, which one you choose depends on your needs.

 1. Customize appearance and behavior of existing cells.
 (Easy)
 2. Provide your own completely custom cell prototypes.
 (Hard)